tinm923/SecureCodingAssignment1/README.md

 # SecureCodingAssignment1
 Given int main().

-Wrote displayContents and displayRandom which both print the contents of buff that is read in from the given text file a.txt.
+Functions wrote:

+displayContents prints the entire buffer array in order. displayRandom prints the contents of the buffer array in a random order.

+This code is free of memory leaks.